‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Gell, Alfred, Art and agency: an anthropological theory.
 Oxford: Clarendon Press, 1998.

-MacClancy and J, ‘Anthropology, Art and Contest’, in Contesting art: art, politics and identity in the modern world, vol. Berg ethnicity and identity series, New York: Berg, 1997.
+MacClancy and J, ‘Anthropology, Art and Contest’, in Contesting art: art, politics and identity in the modern world, New York: Berg, 1997.

 Morphy, Howard, Ancestral connections: art and an Aboriginal system of knowledge.
 Chicago: University of Chicago Press, 1991.